dnglab/dnglab/README.md

   }
 ```

 And this will write out an 8bit RGB image.
 Reducing the decode size makes the processing much faster by doing the scaling extremely early in the processing (at the demosaic).
 So this can be used quite directly to do fast thumbnailing of raw images.
+A 24MP raw file can be turned into a 500x500 thumbnail in 200-300ms on normal laptop hardware.

 Contributing
 ------------